chatapazar/amq-streams-2022/2-amq-streams-architecture/architecture.md

   example result (view current-offset, log-end-offset, lag)
   ![](./../images/cluster-22.png)

-* Go and reset the offset to 0:
+* Go and reset the offset to 0: with --to-earliest (other option such as set to last offset with --to-latest)

   ```bash
   ./kafka/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --reset-offsets --to-earliest --group replay-group --topic demo --execute